omelchert/optfrog/README.md

 ## Acknowledgments

-This work received funding from the VolkswagenStiftung within the ‘Niedersächsisches Vorab’ program in the framework of the project ‘Hybrid Numerical Optics’ (HYMNOS; Grant ZN 3061).
+This work received funding from the Deutsche Forschungsgemeinschaft  (DFG) under Germany’s Excellence Strategy within the Cluster of Excellence PhoenixD (Photonics, Optics, and Engineering – Innovation Across Disciplines) (EXC 2122, projectID 390833453).